 Fidelity Funds - Global Technology Fund W-Acc-GBP

-This is a Luxembourg-domiciled fund that invests in companies throughout the world that have developed (or plan to develop) products, processes or services that provide technological advances and improvements, or benefit significantly from them with a view to producing long-term capital growth.
+This is a Luxembourg-domiciled fund that invests in companies throughout the world that have, or will, develop products, processes or services that provide technological advances and improvements, or benefit significantly from them with a view to producing long-term capital growth.

 Data provided by Morningstar.